Future of Work

-Future Forecasting • GGC-Learning • Future of Work
+Future of Work • GGC-Learning • Future Forecasting

 The growing gap between “have-lots and have-nots” is due to a fundamental set of principles baked into our economies.
 We can remedy these challenges at scale by making different choices, empowered by exponential technologies like blockchain that can level the playing field.
 Bolles was the co-producer of “Closing the Gap: Toward an Inclusive Economy,” a 2015 conference held in Palm Beach, Florida, and he is the author of “Unbundling the Middle Class” on Medium.com.

 A new model of management and leadership is needed to steer organizations in times of disruption.
 Former hierarchies are giving way to new approaches that will revamp the ways in which companies are managed.
 Bolles shows how leaders in your organization move from the traditional role of “the sage on the stage” to “the guide on the side.”

 Leaders of HR departments are often seeking a seat at the table to influence the organization’s strategic direction.
 Bolles says: Create a new table.
 Strategies ranging from talent clouds to “unbossing” can give HR executives an entirely new toolkit.
 And Talent leaders can redefine what it is for organizations to channel human energies to meet the needs of customers and other stakeholders.